bill-c-martin/bill-c-martin.github.io/_posts/blog/2018-03-17-The-Evolution-of-Me-as-a-Developer.md

 The first true creation is born.

 - **Day 180:** What the heck is this version control system thing?!
-- **Day 270:** I finally get to build a new PHP/MySQL site from the ground up, including designing it
+- **Day 270:** I finally get to build a new PHP/MySQL site from the ground up, including designing it.
 - **Day 300:** Discovery of github.com, don't see the point of it (ha, good one 2008 me.)

 ### 2009 Me: